RESIDENTIAL RoofING SERVICES

 What We Look At During a Home Roof Inspection

-On the exterior, we look for obvious wear like cracked or curled shingles, tiles that have moved, and any rust showing up on metal pieces.
+On the exterior, we look for cracked or curled shingles, tiles that have moved, and rust showing up on metal pieces.
 We pay close attention to flashing around vents, chimneys, and skylights because those spots tend to fail first in Arizona.
-That’s even more common on older roofs, or any roof that bakes in full sun from morning to evening.
+That's even more common on older roofs, or any roof that bakes in full sun from morning to evening.

 When Homeowners Should Schedule a Roof Inspection

 Inspections also come up during the moments when the roof suddenly matters: buying a house, selling one, or dealing with an insurance request.
-And if your roof is getting older, has been patched before, or has solar installed, checking it a little more often is usually money well spent.
-Those roofs can still hold up fine here.
-They just need attention once in a while.
+If your roof is getting older, has been patched before, or has solar installed, checking it more often is usually money well spent.

 Why Arizona Homes Need a Closer Look

-Hahn Roofing works throughout Sedona, Cottonwood, Camp Verde, and surrounding Verde Valley communities.
+Hahn Roofing works throughout Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Anthem, Sedona, Cottonwood, Camp Verde, and surrounding communities.
 We understand how local weather, elevation, and building styles affect roof performance, and we factor that into every inspection.

 40+